prezdev88/devtour/README.md

 - **Quick access to the configuration file**: Open the DevTour JSON with a single click to edit it manually if needed.
 - **Jump straight to the code**: Selecting a step focuses the corresponding file and line in the editor.
 - **Keyboard shortcut**: Capture the current context without reaching for the mouse.
-- **Interactive playback**: Start a tour, see each step’s description in the status bar, and move forward/backward with dedicated commands or keyboard shortcuts.
+- **Interactive playback**: Start a tour, use the DevTour Controls view in the sidebar (play, next, previous, refresh, stop), and see each step’s description while you navigate.
 - **Line decorations**: Each tracked line shows a DevTour marker in the gutter so you can spot steps directly in the editor.

 ## How to use